skirlez/gamemaker-flake/README.md

 ## TODO
 - I don't think you're meant to package linuxdeploy like that.
 It'd be great if it used pkgs.appimageTools.wrapType2 like appimagetool, but that doesn't seem to work.
+- Have all packages reuse the same FHS environment.
+If that's not possible/unideal, there are a few libraries only needed for some versions but not others, and those should only be included when necessary
 - Make YYC use clang 3.8 and not clang 12.
 In general, clean up the way YYC compilation works.
 - Actually, clean up the entire thing.
 - The online manual doesn't work (middle-clicking any function just takes you to the start page).
 Switching to the offline manual and downloading it when prompted does, though.
 - Audio playback in the IDE has crackles, for any file imported from a non .wav format
 - The IDE cannot kill the currently running game process when pressing stop/play/debug
 - Have runtimes be managed by the flake
 (Should be possible, would be cool.
 I imagine each IDE package would by default include the runtime package for Ubuntu matching that version, and you could override it with whatever you want)
 - GMRT support (As in, without setup.
 Maybe it could be made into a Nix derivation if how the GameMaker Package Manager downloads it is understood) (I have no idea if it's possible to run GMRT the intended way with this flake.
 I tried for a bit but it seemed to not be Fun)